anyone2/IndigoPlugin-Voice-Monkey/README.md

 - Type in some command that can be executed and heard on a nearby device.
     - for example, -d 'Family Room Echo' -e speak:'Hello world!'

+# IMPORTANT: This should also work from the macOS command line.

 ## Advanced Scripting